Backstory

 Key Insight

-The Backlog of Publishing
+The Backlog of Academic Publishing

 Strategy & Approach

-Discovery In An Open Access Framework
+Exploring Discovery Through Open Access Frameworks

 Key Insight